About Us

 Principal Investigator; Lab Director

 Dr. Mason is the Lab Director.
-She is a licensed speech-language pathologist who specializes in craniofacial disorders.
-She received her fellowship training at Children's Healthcare of Atlanta and doctoral training in the Cleft Palate Speech Imaging & Visualization Lab.
+She is a licensed speech-language pathologist who specializes in speech physiology and craniofacial differences.
+She received her fellowship training at Children's Healthcare of Atlanta and doctoral training in the Craniofacial Imaging Lab.

 Lab Manager